Arson probe opened into deadly Oregon wildfire -police chief | Law-Order

 Arson probe opened into deadly Oregon wildfire -police chief

 Arson investigators have opened a probe into the suspicious origins of a deadly Oregon wildfire that began in the town of Ashland and destroyed hundreds of homes in nearby communities, Ashland's police chief said on Thursday.
-The remains of two victims have been found in ruins from the blaze since it erupted on Monday in the midst of a spate of wildfires across Oregon, according to a spokesman for the state fire marshal.
+The remains of two victims have been found in ruins from the blaze, which erupted on Tuesday and roared through a third day in the midst of a spate of wildfires across Oregon, according to a spokesman for the state fire marshal.

 More bodies are expected to be discovered as search teams comb through the wreckage of dwellings that were engulfed during a chaotic evacuation of populated areas along the path of the swiftly spreading flames, Ashland police chief Tighe O'Meara said.
 "We tried to get people out as fast as we could," O'Meara told Reuters by phone.
 "Chances are there are going to be bodies in some of those homes.
 The likelihood of much larger (fatality) numbers is significant."